bky201/battleship-game/README.md

 Below are some of the testing features

-* I f the board size is not entered correctly or left blank the the following error message will pop up.
+* If the board size is not entered correctly or left blank the the following error message will pop up.

     ![alt text](images/invalidboardsize.png)